juxt/astro-website/src/pages/blog/toronto-hiring.md

 ---
-author: "mal"
+author: 'mal'
-title: "JUXT are hiring in Toronto"
+title: 'JUXT are hiring in Toronto'
-description: ""
+description: ''
-category: "clojure"
+category: 'clojure'
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-publishedDate: "27 Aug 2017"
+publishedDate: '27 Aug 2017'
-heroImage: "mock3.jpg"
+heroImage: 'mock3.jpg'
 ---

 JUXT has seen steady growth over the last five years, and we are in the